shreyj03/YouTube.com--Static_Clone/README.md

 - **HTML5:** For structuring the web pages.
 - **CSS3:** For styling the web pages, including Flexbox and Grid for layout.

+## Live Demo
+You can view a live demo of the project here: [YouTube Clone](https://shreyj03.github.io/YouTube.com--Static_Clone/)